Galser/tfev5-cluster-module-aws-demo/README.md

 # Requirements

-This repository assumes general knowledge about Terraform, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
+This repository assumes solid knowledge about Terraform, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
 We also going to use AWS EC2 as our infrastructure provider, AWS Route53 DNS service and Amazon-managed SSL Certificates.

 **Please be aware, before doing anything that at the moment (in the transition period) to deploy TFE v5 in CLuster mode you will need to use Terraform v 0.11.X, not 12**